skytreader/PyGame-Objects/README.md

 If you look at the code, this is a very simple version of what I originally had in mind; maybe, some other time, for some other iteration of PyGame Objects.
 If you look at my commit history, yes, this was supposed to be a clone of Plants vs Zombies, but it ended up as a simple shoot-em-up.

 # Git Organization
-(Nonexistent) documentation is at the wiki but hey, I have inline docs.
+Documentation is at the wiki though it is not very comprehensive; the inline docs will be far more informative.
 My todo list I made as issues.